Grassroot License Courses offered are a great start for all coaches

 It’s as easy as 1-2-3

-- Talk to Coach Mauro our Director of Coaching (DOC) to discuss your availability and what team/age groups you feel you would be most successful with.
+- Talk to Coach Mauro or Coach Tom (DOC) to discuss your availability and what team/age groups you feel you would be most successful with.

-- The city of Hollywood will send you an e-mail, to give them more information.
-Look for an e-mail from The Advocates Customer Care Team TheAdvocates@VerifiedVolunteers.com (check your spam folder, sometimes their invites go there).
-You will be contacted by the City of Hollywood Parks and Recreation Department to ensure all required steps have been completed before activating you as a volunteer.
-Look for an e-mail from The Advocates Customer Care Team (Each year EVERY coach must redo the background check so that the city can issue a new coaching badge.
+- The City of Hollywood will send you an e-mail, to give them more information.
+Look for an e-mail from The Advocates Customer Care Team TheAdvocates@VerifiedVolunteers.com (check your spam folder, usually their invites go there).
+You will be contacted by the City of Hollywood Parks and Recreation Department to ensure all required steps have been completed before activating you as a volunteer or paid coach.Each year in January EVERY coach must redo the background check so that the City can issue a new coaching badge.
 First-time coaches must take a City of Hollywood orientation course (about 45 minutes), sign Code of Conduct, Concussion Paperwork and have their picture taken.

 Hollywood Wildcats FC Coaching Resources :